the-web-teaching-server/tuto-02/README.md

 1. Replace the `view` function in order to display  a list of three task  to do (e.g. "Learn Haskell", "Read H2G2", "Go to Tatooine") using `ul` and `li`.
-You can ignore the `model` for the moment.
+You can ignore the `model` argument for the moment.
-1. Add the text "Tasks to do:" at the top of the list.
+1. Add the text "3 tasks to do:" at the top of the list.
 You may need to enclose the list in a `div`.
 1. Redefine the `Model` type with:
     ```elm
     type alias Model =
         { tasks = List String }
     ```
-    and define a variable `init : Model` which contains the three tasks you have listed above.
+    and redefine the variable `initialModel : Model` which contains the three tasks you have listed above.
 1. Create a function `viewTask : String -> Html msg` which displays a thing to do.
 It should return a `li`.
 1. Use `List.map` and the `model` argument to display the tasks to do.
+1. Compute the number of elements in the list `tasks` with `List.length : List a -> Int` to display "3 tasks to do:" without hardcode the "3".
-1. Inspect the HTML code produced by Elm ("right click > inspect element" or "F12") to see if it match what you think.
+1. Inspect the HTML code produced by Elm ("right click > inspect element" or "F12") to see if it matches what you think.

 ## Add status to the tasks